Arnold Plant

 Sir Arnold Plant (29 April 1898 – 19 April 1978) was a British economist.

 Biography

 Plant was born in Hoxton, London, the son of a municipal librarian, William Charles Plant, and Thomasine Emily Plant.

 After attending Strand School, he worked for a mechanical engineering organisation.

 At the advice of William Piercy, he set out to learn about management.

+In 1916 he attempted to enlist for military service, but his bad eyesight meant that he was initially unsuccessful.
+However, with the increasing demand for military manpower, the regulations were relaxed and he was able to enlist as a Private in the 4th Battalion of the Royal West Kent regiment in 1918.
+He was demobilised in January 1919 and worked as General Manager of the Steam Fittings Company from January 1919 to July 1920.
 He obtained a BCom degree (1922) and a BSc degree in Economics (1923; specialising in modern economic history) from the London School of Economics.

 He worked as a professor at the University of Cape Town (1923–1930) and at the London School of Economics (1930–1965).

 Plant's 1934 paper on patents, "The Economic Theory Concerning Patents for Inventions", is considered a classic.

 In 1947, he was knighted.
 He died in 1978.
 His widow, Edith, Lady Plant, died a decade later.